benlhy/TTGO-ESP32-Display/README.md

 ## Configure Arduino
 If you don't have ESP32 installed:
 1. Under `File>Preferences>Additional Boards Manager URLs` add in `https://dl.espressif.com/dl/package_esp32_index.json`
-2. Use `ESP Dev Module` as the board.
+2. Use `ESP Dev Module` as the board in the Board Manager.
+Other values can remain as default.

 ## Included Modules
 1. MQTT - PubSubClient
-2. WiFi
+2. WiFi - Default
-3. TFT
+3. TFT - TFT_eSPI